AndersDeath/diary2/000-current.md

 # 19 March - Sunday - Yerevan - 171 day of immigration

 I publish another episode of the diary of emigration.
 I think it's the best one so far.
+I speak quite nice and picture is also cool.